abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and a desire for what is wholesome, then value can be acquired even if we’re not aware of it.

-One of Ajahn Geoff’s books is called *The Karma of Questions.* That’s a fascinating theme to reflect on: What kind of kamma is involved in asking questions?
+One of Ajahn Geoff’s books is called *The Karma of Questions*.
+That’s a fascinating theme to reflect on: What kind of kamma is involved in asking questions?
 It’s not so much in getting an answer, but in asking the question that we create our kamma.
 Similarly, we can reflect on the